 The sport management studies curriculum was created especially for presentation via the Internet.
 Sport management theory and principles are presented with streaming video, narrated PowerPoint presentations and online forums.
 Threaded discussion groups, chat rooms and e-mail allow the cohorts to communicate and interact, adding unique insight into the discussion.
-Students have the option of completing the sport management generalist track, the intercollegiate athletic administration track, or the sports counseling track.
+Students have the option of completing the specialist concentration, the Intercollegiate athletic administration concentration, or the sports counseling concentration.
 Program length is approximately 13 consecutive months, with new cohorts beginning in January and July.
 Cohorts of approximately 35 students each learn and communicate online and regularly function as a group of interactive peers.
 All students must be enrolled as full-time cohort members.
 This virtual community creates a lively and dynamic educational experience that enriches the collaborative skills essential for success in the sport industry.
-A post-baccalaureate/post-master's certificate is also available in intercollegiate athletic administration or sports counseling.
-Students are eligible for a graduate certificate upon completion of the 12 credits of either track.
-Sports counseling is offered through the Counselor Education Department.
+A post-baccalaureate/post-master's letter of completion is also available in intercollegiate athletic administration.
+Students are eligible for a graduate letter of completion upon completion of 12 credits.
 The intercollegiate athletic administration track has been developed in consultation with the NCAA.

 *Students with a GPA of less than 3.00 may be considered by submitting two letters of recommendation highlighting sport industry experience.